 Japan and Its Kentucky Fried Christmas

-As Nicole will talk about in her next article, countries across the globe have their own winter traditions and holidays.
+As Nicole discussed in a previous post, countries across the globe have their own winter traditions and holidays.
 Some traditions date back hundreds of years, while others have a more modern flair to them.
 One of these more recent traditions comes from Japan, a country already known for its eccentricity and serene landscapes.
 Christmas in Japan means coming together with your family and indulging in some Kentucky Fried Chicken.
 As the restaurant began gaining popularity, the first KFC in Japan began marketing a holiday meal to appeal to its foreign visitors, and it soon became a staple of the growing franchise.
-Yes, fried chicken is a soul food everyone loves, but this tradition is unique to Japan, and the story behind it is pretty interesting.
+Yes, fried chicken is a soul food loved by all, but this tradition is unique to Japan, and the story behind it is pretty interesting.

 Japan’s So-So Relationship with Christmas

-As Christmas is a Christian holiday, it shouldn’t be a surprise that Christmas isn’t that popular in Japan–whose population is roughly only one percent Christian.
-So, even though they celebrate Christmas, it doesn’t carry the same weight there as it does in America and other predominantly Christian countries.
+As it is a Christian holiday, it shouldn’t be a surprise that Christmas isn’t popular in Japan–whose population is roughly only one percent Christian.
+So, even though they celebrate Christmas, it doesn’t carry the same weight there as it does for Americans and other predominantly Christian populations.
 So, it’s safe to say the Japanese don’t spend months checking their Advent calendars and spending hundreds of dollars on decorations and presents for their families.
 That’s not to say they don’t enjoy the holiday, but it’s not the ordeal we make it in the states.

-Because Christmas (and other Western holidays) isn’t a huge deal in Japan, it can make western travelers a little homesick during this time of the year.
+Because Christmas isn’t a huge deal in Japan, it can make Western travelers a little homesick during this time of the year.
 It can be lonely when all you want to do is enjoy a nice dinner with your family to celebrate the holidays and welcome the new year.
 That was when Takeshi Okawara decided it was time to bring some of the Western festivities to Japan.

 The Birth of a Tradition

-The first KFC in Japan opened its doors in 1970 and Takeshi Okawara was its first manager.
+The first KFC in Japan opened its doors in 1970 and was managed by Takeshi Okawara.
 One day, he heard foreigners talking about how much they miss eating turkey for the holiday dinners.
 That night, he began brainstorming the “party barrel” which he hoped could be promoted as a substitute for their traditional holiday meal.
-I mean, fried turkey is pretty big these days, so he might have been on to something.
-The original meal deal featured chicken and a bottle of wine for the steep price of 10 dollars USD.
+(I mean, fried turkey is pretty big these days, so he might have been on to something.)
+The original meal deal featured chicken and a bottle of wine for the steep price of $10 USD.